 What are the Signs and Symptoms of Alcoholism

 One major sign of alcoholism is being unable to control your drinking on your own.
 You may have tried to stop before but been unsuccessful or only lasted for a few days.
 Ultimately the urge to drink becomes too much to handle on your own.
 However, addiction is not a matter of willpower.
-Alcoholism signs and symptoms should be recognized even on its first appearance.
+Symptoms of Alcohol abuse should be recognized even on its first appearance.

 The way that alcohol changes the brain makes it difficult to stop without professional help from an addiction treatment facility.

-Some other signs and symptoms to be alert for include:
+Some other signs and symptoms of alcoholism to be alert for include:

 - Continuing to drink despite negative effects on health, employment or relationships.